-ESR Test: Erythrocyte Sedimentation Rate Westergren
+ESR Blood Test: Erythrocyte Sedimentation Rate Westergren

 The erythrocyte sedimentation rate (ESR or sed rate) is the rate at which red blood cells sediment in a period of one hour.
 It is a common hematology test and is a non-specific measure of inflammation.
 To perform the test, anticoagulated blood is traditionally placed in an upright tube, known as a Westergren tube, and the rate at which the red blood cells fall is measured and reported in mm at the end of one hour.
 Elevated levels of ESR are usually found in people who have different types of diseases, such as autoimmune disease, anemia, kidney disease, cancer, and other health complications.

-The erythrocyte sedimentation rate (ESR, or sed rate) is the rate at which red blood cells sediment in a period of one hour.
-It is a common hematology test and is a non-specific measure of inflammation.
+The erythrocyte sedimentation rate (ESR or sed rate) is the rate at which red blood cells sediment in a period of one hour.
+It is a common hematology test and a non-specific measure of inflammation.
 To perform the test, anticoagulated blood is traditionally placed in an upright tube, known as a Westergren tube, and the rate at which the red blood cells fall is measured and reported in mm at the end of one hour.
 Elevated levels of ESR are usually found in people who have different types of diseases, such as autoimmune disease, anemia, kidney disease, cancer, and other health complications.
-The blood is placed into a tall, thin tube, and the test measures the rate of fall (sedimentation) of erythrocytes (red blood cells).
-The red cells settle faster than normally if there is an alteration of blood proteins, which indicates inflammation.
-The results are the measurement, in millimeters, of the clear fluid (plasma) left at the top of the tube after a period of 1 hour.

-ESR Test: Erythrocyte Sedimentation Rate-Westergren
+ESR Blood Test: Erythrocyte Sedimentation Rate Westergren

 The erythrocyte sedimentation rate (ESR, or sed rate) is the rate at which red blood cells sediment in a period of one hour.
 It is a common hematology test and a non-specific measure of inflammation.
-In this test, anticoagulated blood is put in a Westergren tube, which is an upright tube.
-After an hour, the rate at which the red blood cells fall is measured and reported in millimeters.
+To perform the ESR blood test, anticoagulated blood is traditionally placed in an upright tube, known as a Westergren tube, and the rate at which the red blood cells fall is measured and reported in mm at the end of one hour.
 Elevated levels of ESR are usually found in people who have different types of diseases, such as autoimmune disease, anemia, kidney disease, cancer, and other health complications.
+The blood is placed into a tall, thin tube, and the test measures the rate of fall (sedimentation) of erythrocytes (red blood cells) to the bottom of the test tube.
+The red cells settle faster than normally if there is an alteration of blood proteins, which indicates inflammation.
+The results are the measurement, in millimeters, of the clear fluid (plasma) left at the top of the tube after a period of 1 hour.

 How does the sedimentation rate-Westergren blood test work?